joshsj/read-books-online/README.md

 # Read Books Online (RBO)

-A university project, built with a full JS stack: a platform to manage puchase requests in a book store.
+A CRUD application to manage purchase requests and employees featuring ticket status tracking, email notifications, and real-time chat.

+Architected like Jason Taylor's Clean Architecture, it's built with a full Typescript stack: MongoDB and Mongoose for persistence; Node, Express, yup, tsyringe, and bcrypt in the backend; HTML, CSS, Vue, and Socket.io in the frontend; and Mocha, Chai, and Cypress for testing.

 ## /packages Structure

 Source code for the application